A tour of Mercurial: the basics¶

 By default, this command prints a brief paragraph of output for each change to the project that was recorded.
 In Mercurial terminology, we call each of these recorded events a changeset, because it can contain a record of changes to several files.

-The fields in a record of output from hg log are as follows.
+The fields in a record of output from hg log

-• summary: The first line of the text message that the creator of the changeset entered to describe the changeset.
+: The first line of the text message that the creator of the changeset entered to describe the changeset.- Some changesets, such as the first in the list above, have a

-• Some changesets, such as the first in the list above, have a tag field.
+field.
 A tag is another way to identify a changeset, by giving it an easy-to-remember name.
-(The tag named tip is special: it always refers to the newest change in a repository.)
+(The tag namedtip

-The default output printed by hg log is purely a summary; it is missing a lot of detail.
+is purely a summary; it is missing a lot of detail.

-fig:tour-basic:history provides a graphical representation of the history of the hello repository, to make it a little easier to see which direction history is “flowing” in.
+direction history is “flowing” in.
 We'll be returning to this figure several times in this chapter and the chapter that follows.

-Changesets, revisions, and talking to other people
+Changesets, revisions, and talking to other people¶

 As English is a notoriously sloppy language, and computer science has a hallowed history of terminological confusion (why use one term when four will do?), revision control has a variety of words and phrases that mean the same thing.
 If you are talking about Mercurial history with other people, you will find that the word “changeset” is often compressed to “change” or (when written) “cset”, and sometimes a changeset is referred to as a “revision” or a “rev”.

-While it doesn't matter what word you use to refer to the concept of “a changeset”, the identifier that you use to refer to “a specific changeset” is of great importance.
-Recall that the changeset field in the output from hg log identifies a changeset using both a number and a hexadecimal string.
+While it doesn't matter what word you use to refer to the concept of “a changeset”, the identifier that you use to refer to “a specific

-• The revision number is a handy notation that is only valid in that repository.
+- The revision number is a handy notation that is only valid in that repository.

-• The hexadecimal string is the permanent, unchanging identifier that will always identify that exact changeset in every copy of the repository.
+- The hexadecimal string is the permanent, unchanging identifier that will always identify that exact changeset in every copy of the repository.

-This distinction is important.
-If you send someone an email talking about “revision 33”, there's a high likelihood that their revision 33 will not be the same as yours.
-The reason for this is that a revision number depends on the order in which changes arrived in a repository, and there is no guarantee that the same changes will happen in the same order in different repositories.
-Three changes a,b,c can easily appear in one repository as 0,1,2, while in another as 0,2,1.
+the same as yours.
+The reason for this is that a revision number depends on the order in which changes arrived in a repository, and there is no

 Mercurial uses revision numbers purely as a convenient shorthand.
 If you need to discuss a changeset with someone, or make a record of a changeset for some other reason (for example, in a bug report), use the hexadecimal identifier.

-Viewing specific revisions
+Viewing specific revisions¶

-To narrow the output of hg log down to a single revision, use the -r (or --rev) option.
-You can use either a revision number or a hexadecimal identifier, and you can provide as many revisions as you want.
+) option.
+You can use either a revision number or a hexadecimal identifier, and you

 $ hg log -r 3